DIY vs. Professional Pressure Washing: Is It Worth Hiring a Pro?

 The Real Cost of DIY Pressure Washing

 The rental fee is just the starting point.
-Here is what a typical DIY pressure washing project actually costs a Katy homeowner:
+A typical DIY pressure washing project may involve:

 Equipment Differences

-This is where the gap between DIY and professional results really shows up.
+This is where the gap between DIY equipment and a professional scope can really show up.

 A rental pressure washer from Home Depot typically puts out 2,500 to 3,200 PSI with a flow rate of about 2.5 gallons per minute (GPM).
 Professional units run at 3,500 to 4,000+ PSI with 4 to 8 GPM.
 That extra flow rate is the real difference maker.
 It is not just about pressure.
 It is about volume.
 More water hitting the surface means faster, more thorough cleaning and fewer streaks.